 Yes, just bake each layer for 5 minutes before covering it.

-So any interior layers of dough would need to be baked for 5-10 minutes to keep it from being doughy.
+Baking each layer lightly first will help prevent any interior layers of dough would need to be baked for 5-10 minutes to keep it from being doughy.

 OR… if you want multiple layers but not a big batch, you can use a smaller, square casserole dish and double the layering there, using the single recipe and still bake the first layer for ~5 before adding the top layer.